angus-mackenzie/SQLmark/db/README.md

 ﻿# Installation of MariaDB server

-Hopefully fairly simple to follow to setup a MariaDB server for the application, and then a walkthrough on importing the `.sql` files.
+Hopefully fairly simple to follow to setup a MariaDB server for the application, and then a walk through on importing the `.sql` files.

 # Installation
 This relates to the actual installation of the server.